yanntm/PetriVizu/README.md

 Available here : https://yanntm.github.io/PetriVizu

 Features currently include loading nets from PNML, visualizing them with some layout helpers, editing nets.
 Export and simulation mode forthcoming.

 ### Building the Project

-This project is in JS, and relies on cytoscape graph library.
+This project is in JS, and relies on the Cytoscape graph library.

 To build the project from the git repository: